 Alexander Technique teacher training continues and intensifies the unique learning experience that takes place in private lessons.
 The training is a fascinating process that is often one of remarkable growth and improvement for the teacher-trainee.

 Trainees are provided with the ample, regular class time and individual attention necessary for developing the skills and knowledge essential to teaching the Technique.
-The course meets for several hours each day, four to five days a week for three and one-half years.
-This comprehensive certification program fulfills the teacher-training standards established by F. Matthias Alexander, the creator of the Alexander Technique.
+The course meets for several hours each day, five days a week for three and one-half years.
+This daily certification program fulfills the teacher-training standards established by F. Matthias Alexander, the creator of the Alexander Technique.

 To help further understanding of the Alexander Technique, the course also focuses on the historical development of the Technique, from a method of voice and breathing improvement to a technique of psycho-physical re-education.

 The training takes place over seven semesters.
-Semesters run from January to May and late July or early August to November.
-Each semester is 15 weeks of instruction, with a one or two-week mid-semester break.
+Semesters run from January to May and from August to December.
+Each semester is 16 weeks of instruction, with a one week break every four weeks during the semester.

 Days and Hours